envimate/httpmate/docs/08_AuthenticationAndAuthorization.md

 - `onlyRequestsThat()` - applies the authenticator only to requests that pass the supplied filter.

-- `onlyRequestsTo()` - applies the authenticator only to requests whose route matches the supplied route specification.
+- `onlyRequestsTo()` - applies the authenticator only to requests whose route matches the supplied route specification (may contain wildcards).

 - `exceptRequestsThat()` - does not apply the authenticator to requests that pass the supplied filter.

-- `exceptRequestsTo()` - does not apply the authenticator to requests whose route matches the supplied route specification.
+- `exceptRequestsTo()` - does not apply the authenticator to requests whose route matches the supplied route specification (may contain wildcards).

 - `beforeBodyProcessing()` - calls the authenticator before body processing (i.e. unmarshalling, map generation, etc.) takes place.